 “If I didn't clean out the gutters before every rainstorm, the basement would leak," says the broker-owner of RE/MAX Realty Associates in Champaign.
 He didn't realize that taking care of a single-family home wouldn't be his cup of tea.
 “I should have opted for a condo without gutters to clean and a lawn to mow," he says.

-Agent Amy Smythe Harris of Urban Provision REALTORS®, in Woodland, Texas, bought a home with a sizable downstairs suite her parents could use now (and she could use years from now).
-She says her millennial clients aren’t forward-thinking about their lifestyles.
-Some are childless and say they don’t care about schools, pools, and tennis courts.
+Agent Amy Smythe Harris, broker-owner of Ash Realty Group in The Woodlands, Texas, bought a home with a sizable downstairs suite her parents could use now (and she could use years from now).
+She says her millennial clients aren't forward-thinking about their lifestyles.
+Some are childless and say they don't care about schools, pools, and tennis courts.
 Then they become parents a few years later and have to move.

 "Once they have kids, the first question [they] ask is about school districts, and the second is about where the parks and pools are," she says.